spatulatom/todo-vanillajs/README.md

 ## About The Project

   This project is a simple to do list where todos can be created, marked as completed ot deleted.
-Beside a search bar we hava an option of displaying either all todos, completed todos ot uncompleted todos.
+                  Beside a search bar we have an option of displaying either all todos, completed todos or uncompleted todos.
                   Created todos are being saved in browser's localStorage.

 ![Product Name Screen Shot](imgs/todovanillajs.png)